 Divide the dough into two portions and shape each into a round loaf, pressing the top down a bit to just barely flatten it.
 Place the loaves on a large ungreased baking sheet.

-Sprinkle with some addition flour on the top.
+Sprinkle with additional flour on the top.
 Using a sharp knife, make the sign of a Cross in slashes on the top of the loaf.

 Allow the loaves to rest for 10 minutes and then bake on the middle rack for 40 minutes or till the loaves are golden brown and done to taste.